Respect Compliance Office

 Once the investigation report has been drawn up, the body to which the complaint has been referred forwards it to the President of EPFL with an indication of any measures to be taken.

-The RCO is composed of the Respect Compliance Officer, a coordinator and other representative members of the EPFL community, appointed ad personam by the senior management.
-This balanced body acts in complete independence.
-All its members are bound by an obligation of confidentiality.
+The RCO is composed of the Respect Compliance Officer, an administrative assistant, a coordinator, and other representatives of the EPFL community, appointed ad personam by the EPFL Direction.
+This balanced body operates with full independence.
+All its members are bound by a duty of confidentiality.

 • Emmanuel Noyer, Respect Compliance Officer